 It will return the part-of-speech of each token in the sentence, and its dependency on other tokens.

-NLP Cloud is une API for NLP that is easy to use and that helps you save a lot of time in production.
+NLP Cloud is an API for Natural Language Processing that is easy to use and that helps you save a lot of time in production.

 Also note that, for critical performance needs, GPU plans are also proposed.